All-Hands-AI/docs/.openhands/microagents/repo.md

 ### Publishing Changes

 Changes are automatically deployed to production after pushing to the default branch if the GitHub App is installed.
 The GitHub App propagates changes from your repository to your deployment.

+### Monorepo Configuration

+The repository is set up as a monorepo with documentation in a dedicated `docs/` folder.
+To configure Mintlify to deploy from this folder:

+1. Access Git Settings in the Mintlify dashboard: https://dashboard.mintlify.com/settings/deployment/git-settings
+2. Enable the "Set up as monorepo" toggle
+3. Enter "docs" as the relative path to your docs directory
+4. Save the changes

+This configuration tells Mintlify to look for documentation files in the `docs/` directory rather than the root of the repository.